smnorris/pscis/README.md

 #### `07_pscis_events`

-Remove locations from `pscis_events_prelim3` which are obvious duplicates (instream position is within 5m).
+Add all PSCIS records that have been manually matched to streams to the event table (currently `BULK`, `ELKR`, `HORS`, `LNIC`).
+For remaining points, remove locations from `pscis_events_prelim3` which are obvious duplicates (instream position is within 5m).
 The PSCIS feature retained is based on (in order of priority):
     - status (1 REMEDIATED, 2 DESIGN, 3 CONFIRMATION, 4 ASSESSED)
     - most recently assessed
     - closest source point to stream